The most flexible no-code ITSM solution

 What is Configuration Management?

-Why is IT Configuration Management important?
+What is Configuration Management (ITIL 4)?

 The role of the Configuration Management Database (CMDB)

 A Configuration Item is any identifiable and manageable element that contributes to the functioning of your IT services.
-This could be hardware, software, network equipment, cloud resources, documentation, suppliers, or even buildings.
+This could be hardware, software, cloud resources, documentation, suppliers, or even buildings.
 Basically, anything that needs to be tracked and controlled to ensure stable service delivery.

 The Configuration Management process